Salix

 Salix lasiolepisarroyo willow

-Distribution: Occurring east of the Cascades crest in Washington; Washington south to California, east to Idaho, south to the southern Rocky Mountains and Texas.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to California, east to Idaho, Utah, New Mexico, and Texas.

-Habitat: Riparian corridors from low to moderate elevations.
+Habitat: Riparian corridors from low to middle elevations.

 Origin: Native